 - Degrees and experience have no effect on teacher quality (Hanushek, 2011).

-- Teacher quality improves in the first 3-5 years of a teacher’s career unless other measures are taken to improve teacher quality.
+- Teacher quality only improves in the first 3-5 years of a teacher’s career unless other measures are taken.

 - video-recording your teaching (d=88)